bbiswal333/bridge/BUILDING_APPS.md

 ======================================

 ## application structure
+* apps are contained in their own sub-folder `webui/app/appname`
-* the app must be an angluar-directive inside it's own module
+* apps must be an angluar-directive named `app.appname` inside it's own module named `app.appname`
-* the directive must not have an isolated scope
+* the app directive must not have an isolated scope
-* the app files and folders must be kept inside it's own sub-folder of 'app'
+* apps contain at least the files `overview.js` and `overview.html` for rendering a box on the overview page
+* `$scope.boxId` is inherited from the `bridge.box` directive
+* apps can optionally define settings in a separate directive

-## $scope properties
+## overview.js
 ```javascript

 angular.module('app.test', []);